carsonmulligan/carsonmulligan/README.md

 - 👋 Hi, I’m @carsonmulligan
-- 👀 I’m interested in langauges 🕺, logistics 🚀, and agriculture 🌿
+- 👀 I’m interested in languages 🕺, logistics 🚀, and agriculture 🌿
 - 💞️ I’m looking to collaborate on logistics solutions 🚦
 - 📫 How to reach me -- https://www.linkedin.com/in/carsonmulliganosu/